ikzelf/zbxdb/README.md

 If you need statistics like live/dead tuples per database a dblink is used.
 To use this without password the user needs to be superuser.
-Sad enough. alter user cistats with superuser;
+Sad enough. alter user cistats with superuser
 ```
 # mysql
 ```
-grant SELECT, REPLICATION CLIENT, SHOW DATABASES, SUPER, PROCESS ON *.*
+grant SELECT, REPLICATION CLIENT, SHOW DATABASES, SUPER, PROCESS ON * .*
 TO  'cistats'@'localhost'
-  IDENTIFIED BY 'knowoneknows';
+IDENTIFIED BY 'knowoneknows'
 ```